Use qualitative data to uncover language-market fit

 The right questions at the right time

 You want to ask people who just bought what convinced them to buy, and people who abandoned at the last minute why they changed their mind.
-All of this is detailed well in this article about “golden questions” with Conversion Rate Experts and Sean Ellis.

 Custom surveys via email are another important part of qualitative feedback.
 Ideally you have a regular survey that goes out to your user base on an interval—say every quarter—that asks the same set of questions about overall satisfaction, demographic data and more.
 This helps you understand if your product is improving or not, and how your user base is evolving.